vlandham/unix_intro/unix.markdown

 ## U36: Getting fancy with regular expressions [U36]

-A concept that is supported by many Unix programs and also by most programming languages (including Perl) is that of using [regular expressions][regex].
+A concept that is supported by many Unix programs and also by most programming languages is that of using [regular expressions][regex].
 These allow you to specify search patterns which are quite complex and really help restrict the huge amount of data that you might be searching for to some very specific lines of output.
 E.g. you might want to find lines that start with an 'ATG' and finish with 'TGA' but which have at least three AC dinucleotides in the middle:

 	$ grep "^ATG.*ACACAC.*TGA$" chr1.fasta